fcelda/nsec5-draft/nsec5.md

   given NSEC5 proof corresponds to a given domain name.

-2. The NSEC5 proof is then processed using a publicly-computable VRF proof-to-hash function to obtain the NSEC5 hash.
+2. The NSEC5 proof is then processed using a publicly-computable VRF proof2hash function to obtain the NSEC5 hash.
 The NSEC5 hash can be computed by anyone who knows the input NSEC5 proof.

 The NSEC5 hash determines the position of a domain name in an NSEC5